Letters from Lodi

-Hence, when the mid-nineteenth century settlers finally arrived, they found a lush valley of grasslands and valley oaks, with herds of elk and antelope, grizzly bears still roaming free, and major tributaries (the Cosumnes River to the north of the Mokelumne River; and Calaveras River to the south, skirting Stockton) teeming with salmon and other fish.
+Hence, when the mid-nineteenth century settlers finally arrived, they found a lush valley of grasslands and valley oaks and blue oaks, with herds of elk and antelope, grizzly bears still roaming free, and major tributaries (the Cosumnes River to the north of the Mokelumne River; and Calaveras River to the south, skirting Stockton) teeming with salmon and other fish.

 According to Clark, grapes were also part of the original landscape; albeit native varieties, "growing wild dangling from the trees along the riverbanks."
 The nearby Calaveras River (a Spanish name, meaning "skulls," given by explorer Gabriel Moraga in 1806), in fact, was originally called 'Wine Creek' by early trappers, due to the abundance of wild vines – something you can still see today, growing among the tall trees and bushes along the banks of the river on the Sorelle Winery estate.

 Just a few feet below the surface of the valley floor in the vicinity of the Mokelumne River is an enormous aquifer of water, which made the farming of a succession of major crops in this rich sandy loam that much easier.
 First, the early settlers successfully grew wheat and barley; and by 1880 San Joaquin Valley was actually producing the largest wheat crop in the world.
 When wheat prices failed, the Mokelumne River area’s high water table allowed for a flourishing watermelon industry – in fact, Northern San Joaquin Valley once held the title of "Watermelon Capitol of the World," between the late 1880s and 1900.

 Lodi's early history of grape growing